grpc/proposal/A59-audit-logging.md

 // Users that want to implement their own audit logging logic should implement this along with
 // the AuditLogger interface and register this builder by calling RegisterAuditLoggerBuilder()
-// before they start the gRPC server.
+// before they start the gRPC server. type AuditLoggerBuilder interface {
-// Please refer to https://github.com/grpc/proposal/pull/346 for more details about audit logging. type AuditLoggerBuilder interface {
 	// ParseAuditLoggerConfig parses an implementation-specific config into a
 	// structured logger config this builder can use to build an audit logger.